parrt/cs601/lectures/webapp.md

 ## Enter Java, Web 1.0

-With Java servlets in the late 90s, a single running process actually the real server and can maintain state between requests.
+With Java servlets in the late 90s, a single running process acts as the server and can maintain state between requests.
 The Java servlets generated HTML which was then sent back to the browser as before.

 Any interaction with the user required a new page request to the server.

 The generated page is more or less static once it gets to the browser.

 CSS started to become popular to alter the look and feel of the generated HTML, but it is not really useful to make wholesale changes to a page structure.
+Better to alter the DOM or get new page for that.

 Each "screen" of the application is a new URL.
 Any change to a single element requires a refresh of the entire page, leading to lots of wasted bandwidth and slow user experience.